-Group 1: primary trusted identity credentials
+Group 1: primary identity documents

-- current valid passport - biometric residence permit (UK) - current driving licence (photocard full or provisional; UK / Isle of Man / Channel Islands and EEA) - birth certificate issued within 12 month of birth (UK, Isle of Man and Channel Islands; including those issued by UK authorities overseas, such as Embassies, High Commissions and HM Forces) - adoption certificate (UK and Channel Islands)
+current valid passport

+biometric residence permit (UK)

+current driving licence photocard - full or provisional (UK / Isle of Man and Channel Islands)

+birth certificate - issued within 12 months of birth (UK, Isle of Man and Channel Islands - including those issued by UK authorities overseas, such as Embassies, High Commissions and HM Forces)

+adoption certificate (UK and Channel Islands)

-Group 2a: trusted government / state issued documents
+Group 2a: trusted government documents

-- current UK driving licence (photocard-full or provisional; all countries outside the EEA excluding Isle of Man and Channel Islands) - current driving licence (paper versions; full or provisional; UK / Isle of Man / Channel Islands and EEA) - birth certificate issued at any time after the date of birth (UK, Isle of Man and Channel Islands) - marriage / civil partnership certificate (UK and Channel Islands) - immigration document, visa or work permit (issues by a country outside the EEA.
+current driving licence: photocard - full or provisional (all countries outside the UK excluding Isle of Man and Channel Islands)

+current driving licence: paper version if issued before 1998 - full or provisional (UK / Isle of Man and Channel Islands)

+birth certificate - issued after time of birth (UK, Isle of Man and Channel Islands)

+marriage / civil partnership certificate (UK and Channel Islands)

+immigration document, visa or work permit (issued by a country outside the UK.
 Valid only for roles whereby the applicant is living and working outside of the UK.
-Visa/permit must relate to the non EEA country in which the role is based) - HM Forces ID card (UK) - fire arms licence (UK and Channel Islands)
+Visa / permit must relate to the non-UK country in which the role is based)

+HM Forces ID card (UK)

+fire arms licence (UK, Channel Islands and Isle of Man)

-All driving licences must be valid
+All driving licences must be valid.

-Group 2b: Financial / social history documents
+Group 2b: Financial and social history documents

-- mortgage statement (UK or EEA)\\ - bank / building society statement (UK and Channel Islands or EEA)\ - bank / building society statement (countries outside the EEA)\ - bank / building society account opening confirmation letter (UK)\ - credit card statement (UK or EEA)\ - financial statement \\ e.g. pension, endowment, ISA (UK) - P45 / P60 statement \\(UK and Channel Islands) - council tax statement (UK and Channel Islands) \\ - letter of sponsorship from future employment provider (non UK / non EEA only valid for applicants residing outside the UK at the time of application) - utility bill (UK)\ not mobile telephone - benefit statement\ e.g. child benefit, pension (UK) - a document from central/local government/ government agency / local council giving entitlement (UK and Channel Islands)\- e.g. from the Department for Work and Pensions, the Employment Service, HM Revenue & Customs (HMRC), Job Centre, Job Centre Plus, Social Security - EEA national ID card (must be valid at time of application) - Irish passport card (cannot be used with an Irish passport; must be valid at the time of application) - cards carrying the PASS accreditation logo (UK and Channel Islands; must be valid at time of applications) - letter from Head or College Principal (UK) for 16-19 year olds in full time education.
-This is only used in exceptional circumstances if other documents cannot be provided; must be valid at time of application.
+mortgage statement (UK)

+bank / building society statement (UK and Channel Islands)

+bank / building society statement (countries outside the UK)

+bank / building society account opening confirmation letter (UK)

+credit card statement (UK)

+financial statement - e.g. pension or endowment (UK)

+P45 / P60 statement (UK and Channel Islands)

+council tax statement (UK and Channel Islands)

+letter of sponsorship from future employment provider (non UK only; valid only for applicants residing outside the UK at the time of application; must be valid at time of application)

+utility bill (UK; not mobile telephone bill)

+benefit statement - e.g. child benefit, pension (UK)

+a document from central or local government/ government agency / local council giving an entitlement - e.g. from the Department for Work and Pensions, the Employment Service , HM Revenue & Customs (UK and Channel Islands)

+EEA national ID card (must be valid at time of application)

+Irish passport card (cannot be used with an Irish passport; must be valid at time of application)

+cards carrying the PASS accreditation logo (UK, Isle of Man and Channel Islands; must be valid at time of application)

+letter from Head or College Principal (UK; for 16-19 year olds in full-time education.
+This is only used in exceptional circumstances if other documents cannot be provided; must be valid at time of application).